Toussaint Louverture: Alliance with the Spanish: 1793–1794

 Louverture's auxiliary force was employed to great success, with his army responsible for half of all Spanish gains north of the Artibonite in the West in addition to capturing the port town of Gonaïves in December 1793.
 However, tensions had emerged between Louverture and the Spanish higher-ups.
-His superior with whom he enjoyed good relations, Matías de Armona, was replaced with Juan de Lleonart – who was disliked by the black auxiliaries.
+His superior with whom he had enjoyed good relations, Matías de Armona, was replaced with Juan de Lleonart – who was disliked by the black auxiliaries.
 Lleonart failed to support Louverture in March 1794 during his feud with Biassou, who had been stealing supplies for Louverture's men and selling their families as slaves.
-Unlike Jean-François and Bissaou, Louverture refused to round up enslaved women and children to sell to the Spanish.
+Unlike Jean-François and Biassou, Louverture refused to round up enslaved women and children to sell to the Spanish.
 This feud also emphasized Louverture's inferior position in the trio of black generals in the minds of the Spanish – a check upon any ambitions for further promotion.

 On 29 April 1794, the Spanish garrison at Gonaïves was suddenly attacked by black troops fighting in the name of "the King of the French", who demanded that the garrison surrender.
 Approximately 150 men were killed and much of the populace forced to flee.
 White guardsmen in the surrounding area had been murdered, and Spanish patrols sent into the area never returned.
-Louverture is suspected to have been behind this attack, although was not present.
-He wrote to the Spanish 5 May protesting his innocence – supported by the Spanish commander of the Gonaïves garrison, who noted that his signature was absent from the rebels' ultimatum.
+Louverture is suspected to have been behind this attack, although he was not present.
+He wrote to the Spanish on 5 May protesting his innocence – supported by the Spanish commander of the Gonaïves garrison, who noted that his signature was absent from the rebels' ultimatum.
 It was not until 18 May that Louverture would claim responsibility for the attack, when he was fighting under the banner of the French.

 The events at Gonaïves made Lleonart increasingly suspicious of Louverture.
 When they had met at his camp 23 April, the black general had shown up with 150 armed and mounted men, as opposed to the usual 25, choosing not to announce his arrival or waiting for permission to enter.
 Lleonart found him lacking his usual modesty or submission, and after accepting an invitation to dinner 29 April, Louverture afterward failed to show.
 The limp that had confined him to his bed during the Gonaïves attack was thought to be feigned and Lleonart suspected him of treachery.
 Remaining distrustful of the black commander, Lleonart housed his wife and children whilst Louverture led an attack on Dondon in early May, an act which Lleonart later believed confirmed Louverture's decision to turn against the Spanish.